5 Benefits of the Internet of Things (IoT) for SMBs

 For instance, predictive maintenance (PdM) can reduce the time required to plan maintenance by 20 to 50%, increase equipment uptime and availability by 10 to 20%, and reduce overall maintenance costs by 5 to 10%, a study by Deloitte found.

-Naturally, for a manufacturer, cutting costs in this manner is exceptionally beneficial, and while these types of industries are benefitting the most from IoT adoption, there are also clear benefits for the vast majority of SMBs, regardless of industry.
+Naturally, for a manufacturer, cutting costs in this manner is exceptionally beneficial, and while these types of industries are benefitting the most from IoT adoption, there are also clear benefits for the vast majority of organizations, regardless of industry.

 This is often the case when it comes to reducing labor costs by improving process efficiencies.
 83% of organizations that have introduced IoT technology have improved their efficiency by doing so, reducing their expenditures and bettering output from employees.

-Activity monitoring can improve productivity by 10 to 12%, essentially meaning more bang for the business’ buck, according to McKinsey.
+Activity monitoring can improve productivity by 10 to 12%, essentially meaning more bang for the business’ buck, according to McKinsey

 2. Higher Efficiency and Productivity